inet-framework/inet-tutorials/visualization/doc/step11.rst

    :start-at: [Config Visualization11]
    :end-before: #---

-Propagating signals are visualized by ``MediumVisualizer`` as animated disks. ``Visualizer`` is enabled by setting ``displaySignals`` to true.
+Propagating signals are visualized by :ned:`MediumVisualizer` as animated disks. ``Visualizer`` is enabled by setting ``displaySignals`` to true.
 In 3D visualization, we have three options to customize shape for displaying signals:

 - *ring*: signal propagates on the ground as a ring
 - *sphere*: signal propagates in the air
 - *both*: it combines *ring* and *sphere* options.

 .. todo::